 Only shareholders of record at the close of business on April 1, 2013 will be entitled to vote at the Annual Meeting.
-We anticipate that on this record date, there will be [\] shares of common stock outstanding and entitled to vote.
+On this record date, there were 43,182,599 shares of common stock outstanding and entitled to vote.